 Advisor Phone: 704-403-1756

 The local Sigma Theta Tau Chapter amended its charter in April 2018, when Wingate University joined with Cabarrus College to become the Upsilon Mu at-Large Chapter.
 The chapter strives to uphold the mission of Sigma: “developing nurse leaders anywhere to improve healthcare everywhere.”
 Sigma supports this through its numerous professional development products and services that focus on the core areas of education, leadership, career development, evidence-based nursing, research and scholarship.
 These products and services advance the learning and professional development of members and all nurses who strive to improve the health of the world’s people.
-Membership to the Upsilon Mu at-Large Chapter is by invitation to baccalaureate nursing students who: demonstrate excellence in scholarship (cumulative GPA 3.00 or higher); have completed at least half of the baccalaureate nursing program curriculum; and rank in the highest 35 percent of their BSN graduating class.
+Membership to the Upsilon Mu at-Large Chapter is by invitation to baccalaureate and masters nursing students who: demonstrate excellence in scholarship (cumulative GPA 3.00 or higher); have completed at least half of the baccalaureate nursing program curriculum; and rank in the highest 35 percent of their BSN graduating class.
 Nurse leader membership is offered to RNs in the community who hold a baccalaureate degree or higher in nursing or other disciplines and demonstrate achievement in nursing.

 Club Highlights